DonutDonkey/Guessing-Game/README.md

 # Guessing-Game
-thius project at no point should be taken seriously, i took a simple and easy concept of guessing game in cmd console, and decided to test out a bunch of features that are nice but are a complete overkill for this type of application.
+this project at no point should be taken seriously, i took a simple and easy concept of guessing game in cmd console, and decided to test out a bunch of features that are a complete overkill for this type of application.

 This was done for learning purposes of those features and for the fun.